© Florian Reimann

 What is the Kiezbox 2.0?

-Kiezbox 2.0 is a pilot measure of the Gemeinsam Digital: Berlin (GD:B) strategy and is a prototype of what an alternative, self-sufficient communication network for crises could look like.
+The Kiezbox 2.0 is a pilot measure within the strategy Gemeinsam Digital: Berlin and demonstrates in prototype form how an alternative, energy self-sufficient communication network for crisis situations can be designed.

-In times of extreme weather situations, politically motivated attacks and increased disaster protection, the pilot project is testing various scenarios in order to derive recommendations for action for the crisis-proof city of tomorrow.
+In times of extreme weather events, politically motivated attacks and increasing civil protection demands, the project tests blackout scenarios in order to derive practical recommendations for a crisis-resilient city.

-What would not work in the event of a crisis?
-For example, if a strong storm causes trees to fall and damages power lines, if people are injured and cannot be cared for or warned in advance?
-In the event of a prolonged power outage, mobile communications and other power-based communication networks would no longer function reliably.
-However, access to critical infrastructure, such as emergency calls and crisis communication, must be guaranteed, especially in such extreme situations.
+What would cease to function in the event of a crisis?
+If a severe storm were to bring down trees, damage power lines and injure people who can neither be warned nor supplied?
+In the case of a prolonged power outage, mobile networks and other electricity-based communication systems would no longer function reliably.
+Access to critical infrastructure such as emergency calls and crisis communication must, however, be ensured precisely in such extreme situations.

-With the Kiezbox 2.0, an emergency WLAN is to be made available that citizens can use to make text-based emergency calls to the fire department, for example, or access crisis-related information via low-data websites.
-In regular operation, however, the boxes collect important data that can be used by the city council or other municipal stakeholders.
+Kiezbox 2.0 provides, among other things, an emergency WiFi network through which residents can send text-based emergency messages to the fire brigade or access crisis-relevant information via low-bandwidth websites.
+During regular operation, the boxes collect environmental data that can be used by the urban community and other municipal actors.

 Zwei Personen, die an einem Laptop arbeiten und etwas aufschreiben.
 Auf einem Tisch steht die Kiezbox 2.0